 There are quite a few ways to cure olives, and each of them has its advantages and disadvantages, which can also impact the taste of the olive.

 -Water curing.
-While this process is faster than bringing them, it is much more inefficient in removing the bitterness from the olive, and also, the olive will not last as much as the brined ones.
+While this process is faster than bringing them, it is much more inefficient in removing the bitterness from the olive, and also, the olive will not last as long as the brined ones.

 In order to cure olives in water, you have to soak them in a bath for a few weeks, depending on how bitter you want them.
 This method requires you to change the water much more often, daily if possible.

 -Lye curing.
-This is a method that many companies use because it is much faster than the other ways.
+This is a method that many companies use because it is much faster than other ways.

 The fact that they are exposed to oxygen also makes green olives go black faster, which is why black olives are cheaper and easier to find on the market.